 There was an itch beneath her skin.

 It wasn't a full-on itch—more like a dull throbbing that made her bones ache and her insides clench—but it was annoying all the same, as Sakura had felt it before.
 She'd never figured out what it was linked to.
 She should have, she knew.
 Medic-nins usually did.
-As the thought struck her, there was an unpleasant clenching sensation around her throat that made it hard to breathe.
+As the thought struck her, an unpleasant clenching sensation around her throat made it harder to breathe.

 Medic-nin.
 I'm a medic-nin.
 Remember that.

-"Haruno-san!" exclaimed her assistant rather loudly, and at that moment Sakura felt a sharp twinge along the underside of her fingers, the sensation slightly delayed.
+"Haruno-san!" exclaimed her assistant rather loudly.
+At that moment Sakura felt a sharp twinge along the underside of her fingers, the sensation slightly delayed.

 For a moment Sakura didn't quite understand what she was seeing.
-The world expanded, then contracted around her, and she was almost entranced by redness as it trailed between the spaces of her fingers and casually dripped onto the floor.
+The world expanded, then contracted around her.
+She was entranced by redness as it trailed between the spaces of her fingers and casually dripped onto the floor.
 The room suddenly seemed much too bright, over-saturated and full of sound.
 If she strained her ears, she could actually hear the birds chirping outside her lab's shuttered window in the basement of the hospital.
 She never heard them anymore.

 Then reality came crashing down, and with it, the itching.
 She'd been dissecting a rat for a new project of hers, then cut herself and gotten blood all over everything.